-“He got a washboard sent down from Scotland by the Timex personnel manager when he went to visit the Timex plant in Dundee.
-It was this that led to the skiffle sessions in the lunch breaks, and at the Duke Of Northumberland pub, where I asked Colin if he would like to join us that the Mungo music began.
+“He got a washboard sent down from Scotland by the Timex personnel manager.
+It was this that led to the skiffle sessions in the lunch breaks, and at the Duke Of Northumberland pub.
+When I asked Colin if he would like to join us, the Mungo music began.

 “Joe’s record collection was also beneficial to me and the band’s sound, as he introduced me to many, Leadbelly and jug band tracks that I did not have.
-By the way, at Timex, Joe also made my harmonica harness, the one that I used on the festivals in 1970 and on the first recordings.
+At Timex, Joe also made my harmonica harness.
+The one that I used on the festivals in 1970 and on the first recordings.

 “Colin and Joe got on well together, they had similar interests.
-They were both good artists, they liked classic sports cars, they were keen fishermen, they shared a love of the blues and no bullshit music.
+Both were good artists, they liked classic sports cars, they were keen fishermen.
+The duo shared a love of the blues and no bullshit music.
 They had similar opinions on politics which leaned towards the social side, although Colin always seemed more materialistic than Joe.

-“Through working with many musicians and going through the traumatic times of the mid-70’s and into the 80’s, my musical direction and performing were in disarray, and when I got the call from Joe to join him for some casual playing in Brittany (Easter 1986), I re-discovered the knack that have for performing in an infectious style.
+“Through working with many musicians and going through the traumatic times of the mid-70’s and into the 80’s, my musical direction and performing were in disarray.
+When I got the call from Joe to join him for some casual playing in Brittany (Easter 1986), I re-discovered the knack that I have for performing in an infectious style.

 “The gigs that I did with Joe in France gave me the inspiration to write new songs, e.g; Red Leather and Chrome, Got a Job, One Man One Mission, and dig up old ones.